harish-shivaram/shilly-jekyll/_art/delacroix.md

 of men and boys, determined and ruthless in their fight for freedom from oppression.
 They are armed with swords, muskets, pistols and even rocks as they march through the streets of Paris.
-In the distance are the towers of Notre Dame amid a low-lying haze of gunsmoke.
+In the distance are the towers of Notre Dame amid a low-lying haze of gun smoke.

 In Delacroix’s crowded composition there is an underlying order; the figure of Liberty and the two bodies in front of her form a triangle, and the use of red